Supertrawn/MAC-Labo-1/README.md

 	9. *The*
 	10. *are*
 5. The size of the index on disk: 19 éléments à 1.80Mo
-6. The required time for indexing: TODO
+6. The required time for indexing: 3,350s

 #### EnglishAnalyzer